Chapter 8 – Resource Planning and Legal Issues in Entrepreneurship

 Torts

 Torts are a potential area of risk for entrepreneurs.
+Tort law is the area of law that protects the rights of people not to be harmed physically, financially, or in any other way, such as a breach of privacy.
 Financial liability often results from the assumption of and exposure to risk; therefore, this is an important issue for entrepreneurs to manage.
 Most employers understand they run a risk that their employees may commit a tort, and that they are responsible when employees cause harm to others (customers or coworkers) while on duty, working on company property, and using company equipment.
 However, many employers are not aware that employers can actually be liable for harm caused by an employee if that employee caused harm within the scope of their job duties.
 For example, if an employer asks an employee to drop something off at FedEx or UPS after work hours, and that employee negligently causes an auto accident, even if the employee is driving their personal vehicle and not a company car, the employer could be liable for damages.
 It is an all-too-common situation that could have serious liability consequences for an entrepreneurial business if adequate insurance is not procured.

 Project Focus